Hello and welcome!

 (Door Code will be provided upon booking)

-Payments may be made at the time of appointment in cash, check, Venmo, Paypal, or credit card.
+Payments may be made at the time of appointment in cash, check, Venmo, or Paypal.
 Please provide at least 24 hours notice before canceling an appointment to avoid being charged for the session.

 What is Esalen Massage?

 1. "The practitioner is working with, instead of on, the client.